SLC

 CLT Implementation Design

-Custom-designed Cognitive Load Theory frameworks that optimize instructional design, reduce extraneous load, and maximize learning effectiveness.
+Custom Cognitive Load Theory frameworks that optimize instructional design and maximize learning effectiveness.

 • Curriculum-specific CLT applications